Why My Appraisal Evaluation Is Unbiased, Thoughtful and Credible

 Additionally, I’ve met and befriended gallerists, auction and museum specialists, and academics in the arts field and they answer my phone calls.
 My professional relationships are important to you, because it means YOU have access to the most current and relevant market information about your special and unique objects.
 A Magnusson appraisal draws upon all of this knowledge to give you the most credible evaluation of your property possible.

 Today’s marketplace is different than it was 20, 30 or even 50 years ago.
 Today’s appraisal will inform you of the most recent scholarship and sales results, in an unbiased manner.
 The fact of the matter is that few objects retain or increase in value over time.
 Most common objects are depreciable.
 However, the art and antiques market moves in cycles.
 My expertise of the current marketplace allows me to quickly discern your objects of high value.
 These collectibles may be sterling silver, Baccarat, vintage designer clothing, mid-century modern furniture, or a hundred other articles.
 My job is to find value and it’s often where YOU least expect it.

-Appraise your art, antiques, silver, jewelry, and collections by calling me, Lynn Magnusson ASA AAA.
+Appraise your art, antiques, silver, jewelry, and collections by calling me, Lynn Magnusson ASA AAA, ISA AM.

-Co-Authors: Lynn Magnusson, ASA, AAA and Becky Lipnick, Communications Coordinator
+Co-Authors: Lynn Magnusson, ASA, AAA, ISA AM and Becky Lipnick, Communications Coordinator